-- 1. Aquaculture Study Program (BDP), according to the Decree of the Directorate General of Higher Education No. 473/Dikti/ Kep/1995. - 2.
-Aquatic Resource Management Study Program (MSP), according to the Decree of the Directorate General of Higher Education No. 474/Dikti/Kep/1995. - 3.
-Fishery Resource Utilization Study Program (PSP), according to the Decree of the Directorate General of Higher Education No. 475/Dikti/Kep/1995.
+- 1. Aquaculture Study Program (BDP), accoding to the Decree of the Directorate General of Higher Education No. 473/Dikti/ Kep/1995. - 2.
+Aquatic Resource Management Study Program (MSP), accoding to the Decree of the Directorate General of Higher Education No. 474/Dikti/Kep/1995. - 3.
+Fishery Resource Utilization Study Program (PSP), accoding to the Decree of the Directorate General of Higher Education No. 475/Dikti/Kep/1995.

-The Technology of Fisheries Products Study Program (THP) was established in 2002 according to the Decree of the Directorate General of Higher Education No. 620/D/T/2002.
+While the Technology of Fisheries Products Study Program (THP) was established in 2002 accoding to the Decree of the Directorate General of Higher Education No. 620/D/T/2002.